 M.A.
 Curriculum & Instruction: Children’s Literature

 This general online degree offers an in-depth look into children’s literature, without the requirements of a reading specialist program.
-Start Dates & Format The program is completely online.
-Each course is eight weeks long, and you can begin the program in the fall, spring or summer terms—whichever best suits your schedule.
-Tuition & Financial Aid … Continue reading "M.A.
+Start Dates & Format The program is offered as a hybrid (in-person/online) format meeting synchronously and can be completed in 5 semesters including summer.
+Tuition & Financial Aid Tuition for 2021-2022 is $495 per credit hour. … Continue reading "M.A.
 Curriculum & Instruction: Children’s Literature"

 This degree provides an emphasis on special education courses, while allowing for the flexibility for some non-SPED related courses.
 This program can be taken 100% online, with some electives taught as hybrid courses.